-1 Director of Transportation. ((Unless)) For SM zone designations in the SM-SLU, SM-NR, and according to the ranking set forth below, from most to least preferred (a portion of a street that is included in more than one category is considered as belonging only to the least preferred of the categories in which it is included)((-)):

-2 SM-U geographic areas with pedestrian street classifications, unless the Director otherwise

-23.48.440 that is most)) preferred among the categories of rights-of-way abutting the lot,

-- a.
-An undesignated street;

-- b.
-Class ((4)) 2 Pedestrian Street;

-- c.
-Class ((2)) 1 Pedestrian Street;

-- d. ((Designated)) Neighborhood Green Street.

-3. The Director may allow or require access from a right-of-way other than one indicated ((by subsection 23.48.085.D.1 or 23.48.085.D.2)) as the preferred category in this subsection 23.48.085.D if, after consulting with the Director of Transportation, the Director finds that an exception to the access requirement is warranted.
-The Director shall base the decision on granting an exception on whether and to what extent alternative locations of access would enhance pedestrian safety and comfort, facilitate transit operations, facilitate the movement of vehicles, minimize the on-street queuing of vehicles, enhance vehicular safety, or minimize hazards, the Director finds that an exception to the access requirements is warranted.
-Curb cut controls on designated Neighborhood Green Streets shall be evaluated on a case-by-case basis, but generally access from Neighborhood Green Streets is not allowed if access from any other right-of-way is possible.
+DI 1 Director of Transportation. ((Unless)) For SM zone designations in the SM-SLU, SM-NR, and 2 SM-U geographic areas with pedestrian street classifications, unless the Director otherwise 3 determines under subsection 23.48.085.D.3, access is allowed only from a right-of-way in the 4 category ((,determined by the classifications shown on either Map A for 23.48.240 or Map A for 5 23.48.440 that is most)) preferred among the categories of rights-of-way abutting the lot, 6 according to the ranking set forth below, from most to least preferred (a portion of a street that is 7 included in more than one category is considered as belonging only to the least preferred of the 8 categories in which it is included)((-)): 9 a.
+An undesignated street; 10 b.
+Class ((1)) 2 Pedestrian Street; 11 c.
+Class ((2)) 1 Pedestrian Street; 12 d. ((Designated)) Neighborhood Green Street.
+13 3.
+The Director may allow or require access from a right-of-way other than one 14 indicated ((by subsection 23.48.085.D.1 or 23.48.085.D.2)) as the preferred category in this 15 subsection 23.48.085.D if, after consulting with the Director of Transportation, the Director finds 16 that an exception to the access requirement is warranted.
+The Director shall base the decision on 17 granting an exception on any of the following: whether and to what extent alternative locations 18 of access would enhance pedestrian safety and comfort, facilitate transit operations, facilitate the 19 movement of vehicles, minimize the on-street queuing of vehicles, enhance vehicular safety, or 20 minimize hazards ((, the Director finds that an exception to the access requirements is 21 warranted)).
+Curb cut controls on designated Neighborhood Green Streets shall be evaluated on a 22 case-by-case basis, but generally access from Neighborhood Green Streets is not allowed if 23 access from any other right-of-way is possible.

-E. Curb cut width and number

-- 1. Permitted access shall be limited to one two-way curb cut.
-In the event the site is too small to permit one two-way curb cut, two one-way curb cuts shall be permitted. - 2.
-Curb cut width ((and number of curb cuts)) shall satisfy the provisions of Section 23.54.030((, except as modified in this Section 23.48.085)). - Section 22.
-Section 23.48.250 of the Seattle Municipal Code, enacted by Ordinance 124883, is amended as follows:

-23.48.250 Open space requirement for office uses in South Lake Union Urban Center
+E. Curb cut width and number 1.
+Permitted access shall be limited to one two-way curb cut.
+In the event the site is too small to permit one two-way curb cut, two one-way curb cuts shall be permitted.
+2. Curb cut width ((and number of curb cuts)) shall satisfy the provisions of Section 23.54.030((, except as modified in this Section 23.48.085)).
+Section 22.
+Subsection 23.48.240.B of the Seattle Municipal Code, which section was enacted by Ordinance 124883, is amended as follows: 23.48.240 Street-level development standards in South Lake Union Urban Center